 The current project of the Canadian Perinatal Network (CPN) is MAG-CP.
-MAG-CP will be using the existing standardized national database of pregnancies at high risk of very preterm birth at 22+0 to 28+6 weeks gestation, which was created as part of the BILBO project, to audit magnesium sulphate (MgSO4) usage in threatened preterm birth and preterm birth, and monitor maternal and perinatal outcomes.
+MAG-CP used the existing standardized national database of pregnancies at high risk of very preterm birth at 22+0 to 28+6 weeks gestation, which was created as part of the BILBO project, to audit magnesium sulphate (MgSO4) usage in threatened preterm birth and preterm birth, and monitor maternal and perinatal outcomes.

 Preterm birth is the leading cause of infant death, illness, and disability in Canada and worldwide.
 Despite marked improvements in survival rates of preterm infants, the risk of neurodevelopmental impairment including cerebral palsy (CP), is substantial and is not improving.
 The overall prevalence of CP is 2-2.5 per 1000 live births, but the risk is up to 80-fold higher for babies born at <28 weeks.
 MgSO4 for fetal neuroprotection provides one of the first prenatal evidence-based treatments to improve the neurodevelopmental outcomes of children born preterm.
 The Society of Obstetricians and Gynaecologists of Canada (SOGC) published guidelines recommending use of MgSO4 for fetal neuroprotection in the setting of imminent preterm birth at <32 weeks.